OutsiderArt.info and the International

 absence of descriptive text.
 Clicking on the artists' own website link on their

 gallery page will get a visitor dimensions, medium and the like.

 Our artists are free to sell their work through email or any way else

-artists or their agents.
-We hope to open a physical gallery or showplace
+and keep all the money.
+We hope to open a physical studio gallery

-in 2014 in the Laurel Highlands of Pennsylvania.
+in 2014, our 15th year, in the Laurel Highlands of Western Pennsylvania to become better

 I named the site OutsiderArt.info because I am far Outside The Art World

 and want to stay that way.
 I write, design and maintain this international